 Don’t barter too hard

-For the same reasons as above, don’t barter too hard in-country with guides for the price of their services.
+For the same reasons as above, don’t barter too with guides for the price of their services.
 Sure, don’t get ripped off but do pay a fair price.

 Chat to your guide

 My most rewarding aspect of hiring a guide when I was in Banaue in the Philippines wasn’t the sights I saw (as beautiful as they were), it was the cultural exchange I had with my guide.
 Topic after topic from schooling to healthcare to music to desserts we traded tales on what life was like in each of our countries.
 For me it was a great insight into life in the Philippines.
 For my guide it was perhaps the closest he might ever come to experiencing what life might be like in England.

 Taking tours can be an excellent and rewarding way to travel if done well.
 Who knows, taking a tour might inspire you to go out and explore on your own one day (as happened to me).
 But maybe it won’t.
 Either way, what matters most is that you travel and get to see the places of your dreams – however you get around.

 Are you a fan of taking tours?
 Any extra tips to add?

 4 thoughts on “To Take Tours or Not to Take Tours – That is the Question”

 i agree that there are upsides to taking organized tours, and really we’re all tourists no matter how ‘indie’ we might think we are!
 Great advice all around though 🙂

 But oh man that dumpling stealing lady really takes the cake, that is a total wtf moment, poor Jo~